fac30/agency-site--oleg-elena/README.md

 - **Incorporate Extra Features:**

-  - Enhance the project with additional elements, such as automatic deployment to a public domain.
+  - Enhanced the project with continuous  deployment (CD) to a public domain.

 - **Automated Deployment:**
   - Achieved automated deployment to the domain name _pettherapyone.co.uk_.